-1. Add the '<safAuthorization id="saf" />' element to your 'server.xml'.
+1. Add the '<safAuthorization id="saf"/>' element to your 'server.xml'.
 If you are using the 'cicsts:distributedIdentity-1.0' feature, this is defined for you.
 2. Optional: You can add 'racRouteLog="ASIS"' to the element in the previous step.
 This allows you to see the RACF EJBROLE logging from Liberty.
 3. Create the EJB roles in RACF, with reference to the prefix scheme described.
 4. Add users to those EJB roles.

-By default, if SAF authorization is used, the application uses the pattern

-'<profile_prefix>.<resource>.<role>' to determine if a user is in a role.
+By default, if SAF authorization is used, the application uses the pattern '<profile_prefix>.<resource>.<role>' to determine if a user is in a role.
 The 'profile_prefix' defaults to 'BBGZDFLT' but can be modified using the '<safCredentials>' element.
-For example, you can set it to the 'APPL_ID' of a region.
-If you want multiple regions to share identical security configuration, you can set '<profile_prefix>' to the same value for those regions.
 For more information, see [Accessing z/OS security resources using WZSSAD](#).